effektif/user-docs/docs/include_action-types/box.rst

 Use a forward slash (``/``) to separate nested subfolder levels.

 Next to `Files to upload`, you can select the variable field containing one or more files to upload.
-If the process did not already include a file variable, Signavio Workflow automatically creates a variable called 'File'.
+If the process did not already include a file variable, Workflow Accelerator automatically creates a variable called 'File'.
-If the process variables did include a file or list of files, Signavio Workflow preselects it.
+If the process variables did include a file or list of files, Workflow Accelerator preselects it.